smousavi05/Denoising-NeighSTFT/README.md

 `demo.m` includes all info you need to know for running the code.

-you need `MATLAB statistics and signal processing toolbox` to run this code.
+you need `MATLAB statistics and signal processing toolboxes` to run this code.

 ## Paper
 (https://www.researchgate.net/publication/305078128_Adaptive_noise_estimation_and_suppression_for_improving_microseismic_event_detection)